hannah-y-gao/ARENA_Capstone/README.md

 We can further examine the attention patterns of heads (9, 1) and (10, 3):
 ![Attention pattern for head (9, 1)](./temporal_rep/imgs/Layer9Pattern.png "Attention pattern for head (9, 1)")

 Most tokens seem to attend to the BOS token.
-The "is" token very slightly attends to the *subject day* token.
+The "is" token only very slightly attends to the *subject day* token.
+The "tomorrow" token pays slightly more attention to the *subject day*.

 ![Attention pattern for head (10, 3)](./temporal_rep/imgs/Layer10Pattern.png "Attention pattern for head (10, 3)")